Commonly Asked Questions About Personal Injury Claims

 What Is The Statute Of Limitations?

 The statute of limitations for a personal injury claim varies depending on the circumstances of your injury.
 For a standard personal injury claim, the time limit for bringing forth an injury claim is two years from the date of your injury.
-However, the time limit for filing a notice of claim is reduced to 180 days for claims against Colorado or another state municipality.
+However, the time limit for filing a notice of claim is reduced to 180 days for claims against Colorado or another governmental entity.
 For injury claims resulting from a motor vehicle accident, the statute of limitations is three years.
-Medical malpractice victims have two years to bring forth a claim unless you meet an exception.

 What Is The Process Of Handling A Claim?